 The array often consists of several paralleled strings of series-connected panels.

 Note that if several strings are used, each one should contain the same amount of the panels.
 Such a series-parallel connection allows you to achieve desired voltage and power levels.
 The strings are wired to a combiner, where each of them is usually protected by an individual fuse or a circuit breaker.

 Technically, it is possible to wire several circuits to the same fuse.
 However, if some of the cells will be partially shaded, they may be damaged by reverse electric current forced by the active panels.
 You can bypass the modules with reverse diodes to prevent their overheating or damage.
 Ask your installer about such precaution.
+Some panels come with built-in diodes.
 From the combiner one of the busses passes through the first DC disconnect

 .
 It should be located as close as possible to the place where the cables enter the house.
 This switch is followed by a ground fault interrupter (GFI)